 How To Grow Chives

 Chives are easy to grow.
 They require full sun and will benefit from rich, moist soils.
 Keeping your chive plant snipped back will cut down on the dried, yellow stems from overtaking the entire clump.
 These are simply the chive leaves that have finished their growing cycle.
 Cutting them back will create a new batch of bright green leaves.
 If you continue to cut the blossom heads from your chive plant, the flowers will keep coming and you will have a special ingredient for the following culinary delight.
 Chives need to be divided every two to three years.
 You simply dig up the entire clump of chives in early spring, chop it into two or three pieces with a shovel and replant each one separately.
 This ensures a fresh start for more chives.

 What Do I Use Chive Blossoms For?

 Chives have a stunning purple blossom that offers a culinary treat that will become a fantastic treat for any food lover.
 Fill a one-quart jar about 1/2 full of white vinegar.
 Start snipping and submerging the blossoms as they open.
 If you continue to snip and remove all the blossoms, this will force the plant to keep making flowers.
 Once the jar is full with vinegar covering the blossoms, cover and let steep in a dark cupboard for at least 2 weeks.
 The blossoms will fade to white and the vinegar will become a shockingly pink color.
-The delicate taste of chive blossoms will arguably be one of the finest infused vinegars food loving friends.

 How Do I Store Chives?